dhananjaypai08/Two-Way-Integration/README.md

 - Building Local API which handles GET, POST, PUT and DELETE http requests.
 - Changes made to the Local DB will be reflected in Stripe test accounts.
 - Changes made to the Stripe test account will be reflected in local db.
+- Caching System with 30 seconds expiration period for GET requests

 ## 💻 About The Project
 Zenskar Assignment for handling customer catalog and the system should be adaptable to different situations and different product catalogs.

 ### 🔧 Built With
   - FastAPI
-  - Redis ~ Redis Queue for sending modification tasks to consumer and the producer can prcoess these tasks
+  - Redis ~ Redis Queue for sending modification tasks to consumer and the producer can prcoess these tasks, Caching system
   - SQLite ~ Local DB
   - SQLAlchemy ~ ORM for focusing on logic
   - Stripe